 The ssp. sibiricus in the northern parts of his breeding range is probably more a migrant than an eruptive species (Dementiev & Gladkov 1970).
 It is possible that a much greater number of Great Grey Shrikes of the ssp. sibiricus visit the eastern parts of Europe.

 Records Lanius borealis sibiricus (types) in Northwest Europe

-There is one DNA confirmed record of a skin from Norway with other candidates from Finland (6), Sweden (3), Germany (skin) – 1) and The Netherlands (skin – 1) spanning the dates 31st October to 2nd March with a peak in November.
+There is one DNA confirmed record of a skin from Norway with other candidates from Finland (6), Sweden (3), Lithuania (trapped and ringed-1), Germany (skin-1) and The Netherlands (skin-1) spanning the dates 31st October to 2nd March with a peak in November.
 See locations in map below: